Richieon88/galway-soccer-club/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - The navigation bar is featured across all the pages of the website.
+It features a logo, home, events and sign up sctions all located in the header.
+  - This section is fully responsive and the home, events and sign up elements change to a dropdown menu on smaller screens.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - These elements allow the user to navigate the website easily without having to resort to using the back button on the browser.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

 - __The landing page image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+  - The landing includes a main image conveying what the main subject of the site is.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+  - Under the main image is a description that details what exactly the website is about.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

-- __Club Ethos Section__
+- __Main Section__

-  - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
-  - This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+  - The main section on the home page features three scetions that go into more detail explaining what Galway Soccer Club is and the service it offers.
+  - The three sections are about us, explaining the club to users, why join us, explaining the benifits of becoming a member, and where we play, telling users the locations that the club uses.

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)

-- __Meetup Times section__
+- __Main section__

   - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
   - This section will be updated as these times change to keep the user up to date.